The International Wound Infection Institute is administered by our executive committee and secretariat

 The Institute has a formal management structure comprising an elected executive committee members, who uphold the aim and objectives of the Institute in a volunteer capacity

 Karen is Professor and Director for the Institute of Skin Integrity and Infection Prevention, University of Huddersfield, UK.
 She has over 30 years’ experience in both clinical practice and academia.
 Her research interests focus on skin integrity, infection prevention, management of surgical site complications and improving access to education for all health care professionals and service users.
-She is widely published (in excess of 140 papers) and has edited 2 text books.
+She is widely published and has edited 2 text books.
 She is Visiting Professor, Queensland University of Technology, Brisbane, Australia, Royal college of Surgeons, Dublin and Swinburne University of Technology, Melbourne, Australia.
-She is previous academic editor for Wounds UK, elected chair of the International Wound Infection Institute, elected member of ISTAP (Europe), elected vice president of ISWCAP and an International Committee Member, World Union of Wound Healing Societies (WUWHS).
+She is previous academic editor for Wounds UK, elected chair of the International Wound Infection Institute, President Elect ISTAP (International Skin Tear Advisory Panel) and elected co-chair for the Commonwealth Wound Care Resource Alliance (CWCRA).

 Terry Swanson was admitted as a Fellow of AWMA in 2010 for her significant contribution to wound management at a state, national and international level.
 She is the current Vice Chair of the International Wound Infection Institute and chaired the development and publication of the 2016 IWII Consensus Document Update on Wound Infection.